Uganda Highlights: Jun 10—29, 2018

 Uganda is safe and delightfully friendly.
 As a country it has undergone astonishing changes in recent decades.
 Infrastructure improvements to the roads, lodges, and development programs for the local guides have made wildlife touring in Uganda one of the best experiences possible in the natural history world.

-A highlights tour that includes several long days in the field (we can cater for shorter options on several hikes), some lengthy drives, and moderate walking; optional hike to Gorillas is typically moderately strenuous; accommodations good to very good; cool to hot conditions; heavy rain possible.
+A highlights tour that includes several long days in the field (we can cater for shorter options on several hikes), some lengthy drives, and moderate walking; optional hike to Gorillas is typically moderately strenuous, but with porters available to assist where needed, and in carrying gear; accommodations good to very good; cool to hot conditions; dry season tour, but with some rain possible to likely.